-- Immune-mediated Colitis: Withhold for moderate or severe, and permanently discontinue for life-threatening colitis.
-(5.2) - Immune-mediated Hepatitis: Monitor for changes in hepatic function.
+- Immune-mediated pneumonitis: Withhold for moderate, and permanently discontinue for severe, life-threatening or recurrent moderate pneumonitis.
+(5.1) - Immune-mediated colitis: Withhold for moderate or severe, and permanently discontinue for life-threatening colitis.
+(5.2) - Immune-mediated hepatitis: Monitor for changes in hepatic function.
 Based on severity of liver enzyme elevations, withhold or discontinue.
-(5.3) - Immune-mediated Endocrinopathies (5.4): - Hypophysitis: Withhold for moderate and withhold or permanently discontinue for severe or life-threatening hypophysitis. - Thyroid disorders: Monitor for changes in thyroid function.
+(5.3) - Immune-mediated endocrinopathies (5.4): - Hypophysitis: Withhold for moderate and withhold or permanently discontinue for severe or life-threatening hypophysitis. - Thyroid disorders: Monitor for changes in thyroid function.
 Withhold or permanently discontinue for severe or life-threatening hyperthyroidism. - Type 1 diabetes mellitus: Monitor for hyperglycemia.
 Withhold KEYTRUDA in cases of severe hyperglycemia. - Immune-mediated nephritis: Monitor for changes in renal function.
 Withhold for moderate, and permanently discontinue for severe or life-threatening nephritis.
-(5.5) - Infusion-related reactions: Stop infusion and permanently discontinue KEYTRUDA for severe or life-threatening infusion reactions.
+(5.5) - Other immune-mediated adverse reactions: In donor organ recipients, consider the benefit of treatment with KEYTRUDA versus the risk of possible organ rejection.
+(5.6) - Infusion-related reactions: Stop infusion and permanently discontinue KEYTRUDA for severe or life-threatening infusion reactions.
 (5.7) - Complications of allogeneic HSCT after KEYTRUDA: Monitor for hepatic veno-occlusive disease, grade 3-4 acute GVHD including hyperacute GVHD, steroid-requiring febrile syndrome, and other immune-mediated adverse reactions.
 Transplant-related mortality has occurred.
 (5.8) - Embryofetal toxicity: KEYTRUDA can cause fetal harm.
 Advise females of reproductive potential of the potential risk to a fetus.
 (5.9)